The Napa Wine Project

 For a number of years, they produced Soliloquy as its own wine, a 100% varietal Sauvignon Blanc.
 Starting in 2017 they altered the varietal composition of Soliloquy creating a blend of Soliloquy Sauvignon Blanc, Malvasia Bianca (from Sonoma County) and Chardonnay.

-The 2017 Flora Springs Soliloqy (tasted 35 minutes after bottling) shows golden in the glass; it is very aromatic with notes of pineapple and baking spices – as the wine breathes becomes more floral – almost tropical with aromas of honeysuckle and jasmine.
+The 2017 Flora Springs Soliloqy (tasted 35 minutes after bottling) is deep gold in color; it is very aromatic with notes of pineapple and baking spices.
+As the wine breathes becomes more floral, almost tropical with aromas of honeysuckle and jasmine.
 One immediately notices the beautiful texture – rounded and slightly creamy but without being heavy.
 The palate is balanced with an intensity of flavor that lingers for a long-time including notes of mandarin and subtle spices on the finish.
 Excellent acidity.
 This wine has become the white counterpart to their flagship Trilogy.

 Reds

-John calls their Napa Valley Merlot the “mothers’ wine” referring to a wine they made for his mother for many years and a wine they continue to produce.
-When Flora was in her 80’s she developed a blood condition requiring a hospital visit every 6 to 8 weeks for platelet work.
+Previous owner, John Gomes called their Napa Valley Merlot the “mothers’ wine” referring to a wine they made for his mother for many years and a wine they continue to produce.
+When Flora was in her 80s she developed a blood condition requiring a hospital visit every 6 to 8 weeks for platelet work.
 Feeling great after the hospital visit her condition always worsened in the weeks following.
 Finally, she sat down with her doctor who without knowing her involvement with Flora Springs recommended she take a glass of red wine with her meal every night.
 Despite being in the wine business, she and Jerry had always enjoyed their nightly martinis.

 Jerry came to winery and asked John for a recommendation on what wine Flora should try per the doctor’s recommendation.
 John sent him home with a case of Merlot – choosing a variety that would be fairly smooth on the palate for his non-wine drinking mother.
 The results were surprisingly effective – for the next 4 years Flora no longer needed to go to the hospital for treatments.
 At one point she switched to drinking Sangiovese and the old symptoms returned.
 She was hooked on Merlot!

-And every early February Flora Springs holds a Trilogy release party – an epic event featuring this wine plus food and music.
+And every early February Flora Springs holds a Trilogy release party; this is an epic event featuring this wine plus food and music.
 A gathering of Trilogy enthusiasts if you will.

 One of John’s stories involved a friend who called him many years ago from nearby Pope Valley very excited as he saw a huge pig on site.
 He asked John’s permission to kill the animal and John finally relented so his friend drove all the way back to Napa to get his gun and then back up to the property where the big pig was still in the same spot.
 His friend then killed the animal.
 About an hour later John received a phone call from one of his neighbors who said “John, what the hell is going on up here, someone just shot my pet pig”.
 So, one of their wines is now named the Wild Boar Cabernet!

 First time visitors first impression of Flora Springs is their tasting room along Highway 29 just south of St. Helena – simply called “The Room”.
-This tasting room certainly stands out for its riveting curvilinear architecture somewhat resembling a cave entrance – and its often seasonally themed exterior decorations.
-Located only 5 minutes by car from their estate property to the west (Jon Nathaniel) – visitors to the space do not need appointments.
+This tasting room is located at 677 St. Helena Highway on about an acre of land.
+The building certainly stands out for its riveting curvilinear architecture somewhat resembling a cave entrance and it’s often seasonally themed with exterior decorations.
+Visitors to the space do not need appointments.
+Tastings are hosted inside at the bar, in a semi private adjoining room or weather permitting in the patio behind the tasting room.

 Auspiciously this tasting room opened on 8/8/8 which is a fairly lucky day in some cultures.
-The tasting room shares part of the parking lot next to Press Restaurant.
+The tasting room shares part of the parking lot with the Napa Valley Museum of Art & Culture and Press Restaurant.

 Total production over the years has been as high as 50,000 cases.
 Today they produce around 8,500 cases with the majority of their wine being sold direct to consumer.
 For more information, took book a visit to the estate and or to join one of their wine clubs, visit: www.florasprings.com